abhatia06/abOS/README.md

 This OS has, as of writing this:
 1. A custom bootloader that switches from real mode to protected mode,
 2. Sets up the Global Descriptor Table
-3. Reads the disk through CHS addressing and loads the kernel into memory
+3. Reads the disk through CHS addressing and loads the kernel into memory through a two-stage process (loads kernel to 0x10000 first, then loads kernel into 0x100000)